MBunko/Project-1/README.md

 ### ERD

-An ERD is an entry relationship diagram and is used to show the relationships between 2 or more tables within a database.
+An ERD is an entity-relationship diagram and is used to show the relationships between 2 or more tables within a database.
 For this project my database tables were created with the create.py and models.py files that can be found within this repository and were created in a private MySQL server on Google cloud platform (GCP) to keep the databases secure and directly accessible by me only.
 MySql has been used because the application has been made using Flask which has extensions that make it compatible with MySQL meaning the database tables can be easily created, viewed, modified and deleted from the front end all through functionality created by Flask.

 Below is my initial ERD created at the very start of the project before I fully understood the tools I would be using to create the application: